ical4j/ical4j/README.md

  in another JAR along with other classes.
 It may lead to version incompatibilites in the future.
 Rather I would suggest to include the ical4j.jar in your classpath as required.

+### Contributing

+Open source software is made stronger by the community that supports it.
+Through participation you not only contribute to the quality of the software, but also gain a deeper insight into the inner workings.

+Contributions may be in the form of feature enhancements, bug fixes, test cases, documentation and forum participation.
+If you have a question, just ask.
+If you have an answer, write it down.

+And if you are somehow constrained from participation, through corporate policy or otherwise, consider financial support.
+After all, if you are profiting from open source it's only fair to give something back to the community that make it all possible.